 Behavioral Neuroscience in Drosophila Larvae

-How do context and internal state modulate behavior and the underlying neural processing in the brain?
+How do social context and internal state modulate behavior and the underlying neural processing in the brain?

 The natural world is complex and constantly changing, so over time, we are experiencing different combinations of external sensory cues (visual/olfactory/mechanosensory...) in different contexts (social/solitary).
 Additionally, our internal state can vary, for example when we are hungry, sleepy, or stressed.
 To make appropriate behavioral decisions that are beneficial for us and satisfy our needs, our brain needs to integrate and process all available external and internal information.

 Deciphering the neural mechanisms that underlie this behavioral flexibility towards different external cues and in different internal states is a major goal of my research.
 To this end, I use the Drosophila larva as a model organism.
-Even though their brain consists of only about 10.000 neurons, fruit fly larvae also display flexibility in their behavioral responses; for example, food-deprived larvae are attracted to an odorant that they would normally avoid when fed (see publication below).
+Even though their brain consists of only about 10.000 neurons, fruit fly larvae also display flexibility in their behavioral responses; for example, food-deprived larvae are attracted to an odorant that they would normally avoid when fed (Vogt et al., 2021).

 Vogt K. Towards a functional connectome in Drosophila.
 Journal of Neurogenetics, 2020